NicolasPA/arithmetic-stream-computer/README.md

        from the most nested first.
         1. The support for parenthesis is not complete.
 While the use case from the exercise is covered, and multiple others, some specific use cases such as evaluating to a negative value or nested parenthesis are not.
-        2. The specific case of having no parentheses can be understood as having only on pair of external parentheses, so it's eventually just a specific use case for computing inside parentheses.
+        2. The specific case of having no parentheses can be understood as having only one pair of external parentheses, so it's eventually just a specific use case for computing inside parentheses.
         3. Parenthesis lead us to have two additional variables to store the number of opened parentheses which must be closed to complete the computation in `opened_parentheses_counter` and a concatenation of the characters